freeCodeCamp/guide/src/pages/articles/certificates/add-images-to-your-website/index.md

 ---
-title: Add Images To Your Website
+title: Add Images to Your Website
 ---
 You can add images to your website by using the `img` element, and point to an specific image's URL using the `src` attribute.